Buryings/buryings/README.md

-### Hi there, I'm Buryings, but you can call me Jay! 👋
+### Hi, I'm Jay 👋

-I am a 17 year old Beginner Developer from the UK who has an interest in computer science and video games.
-I am currently studying an **Level 2 (Intermediate) Computer Science** Course in college.
+I am a 17 year old Beginner Developer from the UK who has an interest in computer science, video games and digital art.

-There may not be much here but that will be soon to change as I become more in depth with programming.
+There may not be much here but that will be soon to change as I become more in depth with programming :)

-# What I'm doing
+# What I'm currently doing

-🔭 I’m currently working on **Creating Minecraft Java Plugins**

 🌱 I’m currently learning **Java, HTML, CSS, Python**